Allekseyy/qtThreads/README.md

 # qtThreads
-My take on a test task using multithreating
+My take on a test task using multithreating (under constrution)

 ## The task
 - Create 2 threads from main thread;